jcisio/adventofcode2022/day06/problem.md

 zcfzfwzzqfrljwzlrfnpqdbhtmscgvjw: first marker after character 11 How many characters need to be processed before the first start-of-packet marker is detected?

+Your puzzle answer was 1850.

+The first half of this puzzle is complete!
+It provides one gold star: *